-Next moment – Hanuman jumped across the ocean, burned entire Lanka.
+The next moment – Hanuman jumped across the ocean, burned the entire Lanka.

 According to Indian mythology, Hanuman was born to a monkey chieftain Kesari and Anjana Devi, with the blessings of Lord Siva.
 He is also known as the son of the wind god Vayu (hence known as Pavanputra=son of wind).
 To make it simple, mythology says Hanuman had three fathers.

 Hanuman was endowed with miraculous powers and strengths.
-There are eight primary powers that are mentioned in the scriptures in relation to Hanuman: – Anima (the ability to shrink ones size), Mahima (increase size), Lagima (weightless), Garima (increase weight), Brapti (the ability to travel anywhere and acquire anything), Parakamya (an irresistible willpower), Vastiva (mastery over all creatures) and Istiva (to become godlike with the power to create and destroy).
+Eight primary powers are mentioned in the scriptures concerning Hanuman: – Anima (the ability to shrink ones size), Mahima (increase size), Lagima (weightless), Garima (increase weight), Brapti (the ability to travel anywhere and acquire anything), Parakamya (irresistible willpower), Vastiva (mastery over all creatures) and Istiva (to become godlike with the power to create and destroy).
 These are basically yogic powers that people had in the past.
 (Repeat – IN THE PAST only)

-With so much powers, so much boons and blessing and invincible, Hanuman could have been the real God of the universe.
-Yet he surrendered to a man, who was known as the Perfect Man (maryada purushothama).
+With so many powers, so many boons and blessings, and invincible, Hanuman could have been the real God of the universe.
+Yet he surrendered to a man, who was known as the Perfect Man (Maryada Purushottam).

 After his rejuvenation from the fall, he went to the same Sun to learn Vedas (Sacred Wisdom).
-He travelled along with Sun’s movements and learnt everything.
+He traveled along with Sun’s movements and learned everything.

-Before that he had a short stint with Sugreva, ousted monkey king, as latter’s minister.
+Before that, he had a short stint with Sugriva, ousted monkey king, as the latter’s minister.
 This was on request by his mother Anjana.
-People asked me a question: “If Hanuman was so powerful, why didn’t he kill Vali (or Bali – Sugreva’s brother who threw his away)”.
-Anjana had clearly instructed Hanuman not to get involve in both brother’s conflict and don’t fight with Vali.
+People asked me a question: “If Hanuman was so powerful, why didn’t he kill Vali (or Bali – Sugreva’s brother who threw him away)”.
+Anjana had clearly instructed Hanuman not to get involved in both brother’s conflicts and don’t fight with Vali.

 It is said, you don’t have to pray to Hanuman.
 Just recite the name of Rama and Hanuman will come there.
 “Yatra yatra raghunatha kirtanam; Tatra tatra kritha masthakanjalim; Bhaspavaari paripurna lochanam” (Wherever the glorious name of Raghunatha (Rama) are sung, there, with folded hands and his bowed head in salutation, and eyes filled with tears, Maruti (Hanuman) is present).